Getting into E-sports

 What’s impressive is the projected figure for 2022 is approximately 654 million global viewers, a number which could give The English Premier League a run for its money.

-The E-sports industry is on track for additional growth in the coming years as it continues to innovate and attract investment.
-Non-endemic brands in particular present a huge opportunity.
-While many brands have already entered or are currently planning their entrance, other brands have yet to make the first venture.
+NewZoo reports how E-sports as an industry is absolutely ready for further growth in the next few years and it’s due to its ability to innovate which attracts investors.
+Particularly non-endemic brands, according to the report, ‘present a huge opportunity.
+While many brands have already entered or are currently planning their entrance, other brands have yet to make the first venture’.

-Both digital broadcasters and TV media companies have already started to compete for E-sports content and the extent to which these deals will generate a direct return on investment will impact the pace of media rights growth.
-Other ongoing developments that have high revenue potential include increased E-sports franchising, new content formats and premium passes, the success of mobile gaming, team profitability, and the success of new focus on professionals and streamers as brands.
+In the same NewZoo report, it states how media of traditional and digital categories compete ‘for E-sports content and the extent to which these deals will generate a direct return on investment will impact the pace of media rights growth’ and ‘high revenue potential include increased E-sports franchising, new content formats and premium passes, the success of mobile gaming, team profitability, and the success of new focus on professionals and streamers as brands’.

-In October, Cloud9 became the world’s most valuable E-sports team after raising USD50 million in Series B funding, leading Forbes to peg the team with a USD310 million valuation.
-The same report also estimated that a total of nine E-sports teams worldwide are worth at least USD100 million.
-Those numbers have attracted attention from a number of celebrities, including former NBA superstar and legend Michael Jordan, who joined the ownership group for Team Liquid in October 2018.
+NewZoo also reports that in October, the world’s most valuable E-sports team, Cloud9, raised USD50 million in Series B funding, leading Forbes to peg the team with a USD310 million valuation.
+The same report estimated that worldwide, nine E-sports teams are worth at least USD100 million and that fact have caught attention of celebrities such as former NBA superstar and legend Michael Jordan.
+Consequently, Michael has been part of the ownership group for Team Liquid since 2018.

 Challenging NFL and NBA in Size

-Publisher Ubisoft, for example, has been building a competitive scene for its Rainbow Six Siege game since around 2016.
-This year, its annual Six Invitational world championship will boast a prize pool of over USD1 million for the first time.
+Jack predicts other long-established competitive scenes like Counter Strike: Global Offensive and Valve’s Defense of the Ancients 2 (DotA 2) will continue to gain traction this year.
+He also believes that leagues and competitive scenes with more minor but growing followings will find footing as well.
+As example, the CNBC article reports, ‘publisher Ubisoft, has been building a competitive scene for its Rainbow Six Siege game since around 2016.
+This year, its annual Six Invitational world championship will boast a prize pool of over USD1 million for the first time’.

 Undoubtedly E-sports has created a social bubble, where investors and game developers converge to create an exciting and entertaining platform that not only benefits the players and others affiliated, but also the audience as well.
 This creation of social space which goes beyond conventional gaming has earmarked the industry to reach greater heights in the years to follow.